 - Health systems

-Extension has set aside $100,000 for seeding of FY2015 proposals to enable testing, piloting or proving innovative programs.
+Extension has set aside funding (up to $10,000 per project) for seeding FY 2015 proposals to enable testing, piloting or proving innovative programs.
 Learn more by reading how to get seed money for your idea or concept (PDF).

-As program concepts move through the development process, thematic team facilitators bring on ad hoc team members to contribute specialized knowledge to the project as needed.
-Individuals interested in becoming ad hoc team members should contact the relevant team facilitator.
+As program concepts move through the development process, thematic team facilitators bring on ad hoc and development team members to contribute specialized knowledge to the project as needed.
+Individuals interested in becoming ad hoc or development team members should contact the relevant team facilitator.

-A facilitator provides a thematic team with leadership in the interest of identifying ideas and concepts and seeing them through to becoming a viable program.
+A facilitator provides a thematic team with leadership in the interest of helping faculty develop and expand an idea.
+Team members bring a diverse set of skills and abilities.

 Tracking program development progress

-Each thematic team keeps track of individual ideas or concepts as they move from beginning phases to deployment.
-This progress is documented on the Thematic Group Pipeline (XLSX), which is updated quarterly by Sherry Howard.
+Each thematic team keeps track of individual concepts and proposals as they move from beginning phases to deployment.
+This progress is documented on the Thematic Group Pipeline (XLSX), which is updated quarterly.
+Listen to Adobe Connect recordings of what the thematic teams are working on, which are updated quarterly.

 Learn more about program integration